helium/HIP/0097-eliminating-mobile-dao-location-assertion-fees.md

 ## Motivation
 Paying a fee to manually self-assert a location change is wasteful, as the data obtained from self-assertions is unreliable as deployers can assert their equipment in a location other than where it's actually deployed without an impact to earnings.

-This HIP proposes effectively removing the MOBILE location assert fee for Wi-Fi Access Points (APs) and Helium 5G Hotspots by setting the fee to 0 USD.

 ## Motivation
 Paying a fee to self-assert a location change is wasteful, as the data obtained from self-assertions is unreliable as deployers can assert their equipment in a location other than where it's actually deployed and still earn MOBILE.